- 📖 Geeky Medics OSCE Book

 In this situation, try not to get too defensive about your colleague.
-Your patient may be legitimately angry.
-Use neutral phrases so not to share your personal opinion about your colleague’s performance.
+The patient may be legitimately angry.
+Use neutral phrases so as not to share your personal opinion about your colleague’s performance.
 Try not to encourage the patient to be abusive.

-Ideally the colleague who made the mistake should be apologizing to the patient directly, so any anger or questions can be dealt with in a conversation directly between the two.
+Ideally, the colleague who made the mistake should be apologizing to the patient directly, so any anger or questions can be dealt with in a conversation directly between the two of them.

 Sometimes despite our best efforts and excellent communication skills, patients may remain very angry.
 It may even be unreasonable to expect to diffuse someone’s anger in one conversation, depending on the situation.
 Anger and other intense emotions take time to dissipate.

 The patient/relative wishes to file a complaint